MintMCP

 Which gateway is best for organizations concerned about vendor lock-in?

 Open-source options provide the strongest vendor independence.
-Bifrost (Apache 2.0), Docker (open-source), IBM ContextForge (Apache 2.0), Lasso (MIT), and Obot (open-source) all allow self-hosting with full code access.
+Bifrost, Docker, IBM ContextForge, Lasso, and Obot all allow self-hosting with code access.
 Microsoft Azure gateway is also open-source but optimized for Azure infrastructure.
-For organizations requiring managed services without lock-in, evaluate contract terms and data portability before committing.
+For organizations requiring managed services without lock-in, evaluate contract terms, deployment model, and data portability before committing.

 How do MCP gateways handle AI-specific security threats?

 Traditional API security misses AI-specific attack vectors.
-Purpose-built gateways like Lasso Security detect prompt injection attempts in real-time.
-MintMCP's LLM Proxy monitors every tool call from coding agents, blocking dangerous operations before execution.
+Purpose-built gateways like Lasso Security detect prompt injection attempts in real time.
+MintMCP's LLM Proxy monitors tool calls, bash commands, and file activity from coding agents.
 Platform teams should prioritize gateways with AI-native security features rather than relying solely on traditional WAF/API gateway protections.

 MintMCP Agent Activity Dashboard